NebulaTheBot/Nebula/CONTRIBUTING.md

 We use MySQL for the database.
 You need to set one up to be able to run the bot.

 - Create a database file called `json.db`
 - It is recommended to create a specific user for Nebula only.
-See [the docs](https://dev.mysql.com/doc/refman/8.0/en/creating-accounts.html) for more information
+See [the docs](https://dev.mysql.com/doc/refman/8.0/en/creating-accounts.html) for more information.

 ### Setting up .env
 - Copy the `example.env` file and replace the content with your own credentials inside a file called `.env`.